 - other autoimmune disorders

-Rheumatologists commonly test people for the presence of excessive antibody production for suspected autoimmune disorders.
+Rheumatologists commonly test people for excessive antibody production for suspected autoimmune disorders.
 To assess musculoskeletal problems, they may order:

-All of this information helps them work with you to develop the right treatment plan for you.
+This information helps them develop the proper treatment plan for you.

 Treatment may include:

 - injections into joints or tendons to reduce inflammation